 Some will tell you that the right combination of Febreze, perfume and deodorant will help relieve the skunk smell.
 It simply will not.
 This will only create a potluck of smells that will continue to be overwhelming.

-Related Post: Skunk Removal: How to Protect My Pets From Skunks
+Related Post: Skunk Removal: How to Protect Your Furry Friends From Skunks

 What Does Work?

 The most effective antidotes are those that neutralize the ingredients of the spray by changing them into different, nonodorous compounds.
 Different species of skunks have different compositions, but the major oxidizing agents such as hydrogen peroxide and baking soda will help neutralize the smell on people or animals.
 Bleach is a great alternative when trying to eliminate the smell from furniture or other surfaces.

 Be cautious when—and if—you consider a commercial skunk odor remover.
 Not all are meant for living beings.
 Be sure to do your research and make sure that the removal methods you try are safe, and remember that the safest way to smell good is to avoid an encounter with a skunk.
 Hire Animal Remover and let the wildlife control professionals come and handle your animal removal so you’re not stuck with the rancid repercussions of letting it get out of hand.

 Let Animal Remover Help with Your Skunk Problem

 If you have an issue with skunks living around your home in the Cincinnati area, Animal Remover can help!
 Our experienced animal removal specialists will remove the skunks humanely and efficiently, reducing your need for the above smell reducing methods.
 For more information about the Animal Remover company and the services we provide, check out the Animal Remover website today!